brokechubb/JakeySelfBot/README.md

 - **Uncensored AI**: Jakey uses uncensored AI models that can generate explicit, offensive, or controversial content
 - **No Content Filtering**: Unlike mainstream AI services, Jakey has minimal content restrictions
 - **User Responsibility**: All generated content is the responsibility of the user - use discretion
-- **Degenerate Personality**: Jake's responses reflect his cynical, gambling-obsessed persona
+- **Degenerate Personality**: Jake's responses are offensive and reflect his cynical, gambling-obsessed persona

 ### 🚨 Self-Bot Risks & Legal Notice